gerencianet/gn-api-sdk-php/docs/CARNET.md

     'customer' => $customer,
     'repeats' => 5,
     'expire_at' => '2020-12-02',
-    'message' => 'The delivery time is counted in working days, in other words not inlclude Saturdays, Sundays and holidays' ];
+    'message' => 'The delivery time is counted in working days, not include weekends and holidays' ];
 ```